iikrllx/dotfiles-debian/README.md

 # dotfiles-debian
 This is my Debian dotfiles (backup).
-Configuration files, useful scripts and aliases for my work, backgrounds, old-school fonts, etc. There are not only dotfiles here, but also some normal files that can be in ```/etc```.
+Configuration files, useful scripts and aliases for my work, backgrounds, notes, color schemes, etc. There are not only dotfiles here, but also some normal files that can be in ```/etc```.

 I'm lazy, so there's a script [./init.sh](https://github.com/iikrllx/dotfiles-debian/blob/master/init.sh) which configure my work environment automatically.
 Installs the necessary programs/packages, configures various